 Best Place to Watch: Alaska, Aleutian Islands, Pribilof Islands, Monterey Bay, Westport, and the Olympic Coast, Oregon, Baja California, Vancouver Island.

 Hubbs’ Beaked Whale

-Another member of the whale family which there is limited information on.
+Another member of the whale family, which there is limited information on.
 Hubbs’ beaked whales are 15.4-17.4 ft (4.7-5.3m), with a weight of 1.1-1.7 tons.
-They have a spindle-shaped dark-gray to black body.
-They have a white cap on top of their head and a short, white beak.
+They have a spindle-shaped dark gray to the black body.
+They have a white cap on their head and a short, white beak.

 Best Place to Watch: California, but extremely rare.